microsoft/azure-pipelines-yaml/design/yaml-versioning.md

 ## Solution

 We introduce a new field, `version`, which lives at the root level of the pipeline.
-It's an integer whose valid values are (currently) only `0` and `1`.
+It's an integer whose valid values are (currently) only `1` and `2`.
 Any other number is a syntax error.
-If not present, the value is assumed to be `0` (unless included in a [template; see below](#templates)).
+If not present, the value is assumed to be `1` (unless included in a [template; see below](#templates)).

 We'll continue our commitment to backcompat within a single version.
 Whatever version is currently in active development will grow new features over time.
 Down-level versions will continue to be supported for the foreseeable future, though we reserve the right to remove versions eventually.

-### Version 0
-Version 0 is the current set of syntax, back-compat warts and all.
-No behavior changes are expected, and we'll freeze this version when v1 ships.
-No new features will land in v0.

 ### Version 1
+Version 1 is the current set of syntax, back-compat warts and all.
+No behavior changes are expected, and we'll freeze this version when v2 ships.
+No new features will land in v1.

+### Version 2
-Version 1 becomes our active development version.
+Version 2 becomes our active development version.
 This spec doesn't attempt to list all the new things it will gain, since that's not predictable.
 Instead, it lists only the breaking changes we'll make now.

 #### Additions
-* `version: 1` must be specified at the root of the pipeline.
+* `version: 2` must be specified at the root of the pipeline.

 #### Removals
 * Remove `phases`/`phase`.
 This became `jobs`/`job` with minimal other changes.